betterscientificsoftware/bssw.io/CuratedContent/SelfPerceptions.md

 developers, with activities ranging from writing small-scale scripts for their research to highly complex code that will be used on top supercomputers of the world.
-But, while software development skills are becoming as integral to science and engineering as much laboratory skills, the community hasn't developed a culture of training for the relevant software skills.
+But, while software development skills are becoming as integral to science and engineering as much as laboratory skills, the community hasn't developed a culture of training for the relevant software skills.

-The paper surveys close to 150 researchers, encompassing people from a rich educational background (with 82% respondents having a PhD, which is one of the highest globally recognized degree for students) from the domain of mathematics and statistics, engineering, and computer science.
-Also relevant is the fact, is that the survey tries to analyze how respondents spent their time fractions - whether its developing research software, production software or focussing on both types.
+The paper surveys close to 150 researchers, encompassing people from a rich educational background (with 82% respondents having a PhD, which is one of the highest globally recognized degrees for students) from the domain of mathematics and statistics, engineering, and computer science.
+Also relevant is the fact, is that the survey tries to analyze how respondents spent their time fractions - whether developing research software, production software or focussing on both types.
 The survey tried to cover a broad spectrum of software engineering practices such as version control, documentation, verification and validation, testing, design requirements, issue